joaodpcm/MDA/README.md

 The project aimed to:

-Create an app able to indicate a final user if she will experience a high noise level at any specific time within a range of 48 hours.
+To create an app able to predict noise levels in Naamsestraat, Leuven (Belgium).

 For doing so, several specific stages were accomplished:

-1. Getting the data bla bla bla bla
+1. Collecting data
-2. Preprocessing data bla bla bla
+2. Preprocessing data
 3. Modelling: data analysis
 4. Performing predictions on realtime data
-5. Developing the app bla bla bla
+5. Developing the app
-6. Putting the app into good use bla bla
+6. Putting the app into good use the model thourgh the app

-For having access to the app, please clik [here](https://www.aalkjfasflkjfdas.com)
+For having access to the app, please clik [here](https://joaodpcm-mda-app-arfcvd.streamlit.app).
+The code related to its development can be found [here](App.py)

+For accessing to the model training for the [classifier](classifier_model_training.ipynb).
+For the regressor you can click [here](regressor_model_training.ipynb).
+The regressor model was used for the app and it is stored [here](regressor.pkl).

+The requirements text file can be found [here](requirements.txt)

-If you want to explore the used data, please find it in the [data folder](https://www.aalkjfasflkjfafsfasdfadfas.com)
+If you want to explore the used final data set, please find it [here](data.csv).

-Contents related to the code can be find in the [code folder](https://www.aalkjfasflkjfafsadfas.com).
-The folder contains the description and coding for: the preprocessing stage, modelling and the app developing.